 Note that Socket.IO uses Engine.IO under the hood to establish the low-level connection and exchange data between client and server.

-Beyond the officially-supported implementations, there are multiple other Socket.IO client and server implementations, maintained by the community, covering programming languages and platforms such as Python, Golang, or .NET.
+Beyond the officially-supported implementations, there are multiple other Socket.IO client and server implementations, maintained by the community, although they don’t all support the latest version, which is version 4.

 Before WebSocket, HTTP techniques like AJAX long polling and Comet were the standard for building realtime apps.
 Compared to HTTP, WebSocket eliminates the need for a new connection with every request, drastically reducing the size of each message (no HTTP headers).
 This helps save bandwidth, improves latency, and makes WebSockets less taxing on the server side compared to HTTP.